dmbarbour/awelon/AboutAO.md

 ### AO Definition Syntax

 Parsing AO code is simple.
-AO code is a whitespace (SP or LF) separated sequence of words, literals, and inlined ABC.
-Possibly a few ambiguous choices.
+AO code is a whitespace (SP or LF) separated sequence of words, literals, explicit ambiguous structure, and inlined ABC.
 The most difficult part is parsing numbers.
 AO currently needs special reader states for:

-* numbers - decimal, fractional, hexadecimal
+* numbers - decimal, fractional, hexadecimal, negatives
 * text - inline or block
+* inline ABC, e.g. `%vrwlc`
 * capability text `%{` to following `}`
 * blocks `[` ... `]`
 * ambiguous structure `(`, `|`, `)`
-* adverbs `\` (experimental, disabled for now)

-The latter two features are experimental.
-See [AboutAmbiguity.md](doc/AboutAmbiguity.md) and [AboutAdverbs.md](doc/AboutAdverbs.md).
+The latter feature is experimental.
+See [AboutAmbiguity.md](doc/AboutAmbiguity.md).
 Words in AO are very flexible in their structure.
-However, words are constrained to simplify parsing, printing, quoting, and streaming.
-Also, block and amb characters work as word separators.
+However, words are constrained to simplify parsing, printing, quoting, streaming, and future AO extensions.
+So the following rules apply:

-* words may not start with `@`, `%`, `-`, or a digit
+* words may not start with `@`, `%`, or a digit
-* words may not contain `"`, `[`, `]`, `(`, `|`, `)`, or `\`
+* words may not contain `"`, `[`, `]`, `(`, `|`, `)`, or `-`
 * words may not contain C0 or C1 control characters, SP, or DEL.

 A specific programming environment might have a few extra constraints, e.g. so words can be used in URLs.
 We may also unify or normalize some words, or may add a new class of pseudo-words.
 But most words should be allowed, including UTF-8.